Skip to Content

 This has completely sent the business of recycling into a tailspin.
 This is why we can’t rely on recycling, but we have to look for better options like reducing and reusing.

-This is a multi-step solution of recycling less and recycling better.
-Since, I’ve gone into great detail throughout the challenge on how to reduce the amount of recyclables you have, this will only focus on recycling better!
+Since I’ve gone into great detail throughout the challenge on how to reduce the amount of recyclables you have, this post will only focus on recycling better!

+A 100% recycle rate.
 There is no loss of quality or purity in the process.

 Over a ton of natural resources are saved for every ton of glass recycled.

-For every six tons of recycled glass used in the process of manufacturing new glass, carbon dioxide out gas is reduced by a ton.
+For every six tons of recycled glass used in the process of manufacturing new glass, carbon dioxide gas is reduced by a ton.

-Aluminum is one of the most recyclable materials, and is worth the most.
+A 100% recycle rate.
+Aluminum is one of the most recyclable materials, and it’s worth the most.

 Americans landfill almost a billion dollars of aluminum cans every year.